Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 ### Advantages of GMAP
 Advantages of GMAP include:
-Map and align a single cDNA interactively against a large genome in about a second, without the startup time of several minutes typically needed by existing mapping programs.
+(1) Map and align a single cDNA interactively against a large reference genome a second, without the several minutes of startup time usually needed by other alignment programs.
-Switch arbitrarily among different genomes without the need for a pre-loaded server dedicated to each genome.
+(2) Switch arbitrarily among different reference genomes without the need for a pre-loaded server dedicated to each genome.
-Run the program on computers with as little as 128 MB or RAM.
+(3) Run the program on computers with a minimum of 128 MB of RAM.
-Perform high-throughput batch processing of cDNAs by using memory mapping and multithreading when appropriate memory and hardware are available.
+(4) Perform high-throughput batch processing of cDNAs by using memory mapping and multithreading when necessary memory and hardware are available.
-Generate accurate gen models, even in the presence of substantial polymorphisms and sequence errors.
+(5) Generate accurate gene models, even with polymorphisms and sequence errors.
-Locate splice sites accurately without use of probabilistic splice site models.
+(6) Locate splice sites accurately without use of probabilistic splice site models.
-Detect statistically significant microexons and incorporate them into the alignment Handle mapping and alignment tasks on genomes having alternative assemblies
+(7) Detect statistically significant microexons and incorporate them into the alignment.
+(8) Handle mapping and alignment tasks on genomes having alternative assemblies.

 ### Disadvantages of GMAP
 Uses more memory compared to more recent programs such as Burrow-Wheelers Aligner (BWA).